Whimsy Stick

 Teach and proof a specific incompatible behavior

 Sit and jump cannot happen simultaneously.
-Train a solid sit-for-greeting in low distraction first.
-Proof it by adding mild excitement in increments: you jogging to the door, knocking sounds, a familiar person approaching.
-Require the sit before any greeting begins.
-It is the non-negotiable entry requirement for every social interaction.
-If the dog breaks the sit into a jump, all social reward stops immediately until the sit is re-established and held for several seconds.
-The greeting resumes only from the sit, never from the jump.
-For the threshold-building framework, see reactivity training protocol.
+So train a solid sit-for-greeting in low distraction first.
+Specifically, proof it by adding mild excitement in increments.
+For example: you jogging to the door, knocking sounds, a familiar person approaching.
+Plus require the sit before any greeting begins.
+In short, it is the required entry for every social interaction.
+By contrast, if the dog breaks the sit into a jump, all social reward stops immediately.
+The reward returns only when the sit is re-established and held for several seconds.
+So the greeting resumes only from the sit, never from the jump.
+For puppies whose biting peaks during greetings, see the stop puppy biting guide.

 Non-negotiable entry to every greeting